tlverse/tlverse-handbook/08-tmle3mopttx.md

 individualized treatment out of all other considered covariates under optimal assignment might be considered _more important_ for the outcome.
-To put it in context, perhaps optimal allocation of treatment 1, denoted $A_1$, results in a larger mean outcome than optimal allocation of another treatment ($A_2$).
+To put it in context, perhaps optimal allocation of treatment 1, denoted $A_1$, results in a larger mean outcome than optimal allocation of another treatment 2, denoted $A_2$.
-Therefore, we would label $A_1$ as having a higher variable importance with regard to maximizing (minimizing) the mean outcome under the optimal individualized treatment.
+Therefore, we would label $A_1$ as having a higher variable importance with regard to maximizing (or minimizing) the mean outcome under the optimal individualized treatment.

 ### Simulated Data